-How accurately do practitioners recognize activities that support spatial reasoning?
+How accurately do practitioners recognise activities that support spatial reasoning?

-A mixed ANOVA was conducted with the supporting spatial reasoning score as the dependent variable, activity (spatial, non-spatial) as the within-subject factor and practitioner group (birth to 4 years, 4-7 years) as the between-subject factor.
-There was a significant main effect of activity, F(1, 84) = 311.81, p < .001, $\eta_p^2 = .79$ because participants recognized that the spatial activities (M = 4.14, SD = .46) provide stronger support for spatial reasoning than the non-spatial activities (M = 2.71, SD = .75).
+A mixed ANOVA was conducted with the supporting spatial reasoning score as the dependent variable, activity (spatial, non-spatial) as the within-subject factor and practitioner group (birth to 4 years, 4 to 7 years) as the between-subject factor.
+There was a significant main effect of activity (F(1,84) = 311.81, p < .001, $\eta{p}^{2} = .79$ ) because participants recognised that the spatial activities (M = 4.14, SD = .46) provide stronger support for spatial reasoning than the non-spatial activities (M = 2.71, SD = .75).
 There was no main effect of practitioner group and no interaction between activity and practitioner group (Fs < 1), see Figure 2 for distribution of participant responses per item.